 The colors I picked for The Phlox Wrap were a bit out of my comfort zone, but I am so glad that they worked out well and came out great!
 I used the colors Green Stuff and Cranberries yarns in fingering weight (1).
 These yarns are so awesome to work with and they’re very soft!
 Most of my pattern testers used Twenty Four Threads yarns and the color combinations they picked are all so pretty!
 You can check out their versions at the bottom of this post.

 The kit for this pattern is now available in Lauren’s shop, TWENTY FOUR THREADS.
 Go, check it out and purchase your kit so you can make The Phlox Wrap in the color(s) you prefer.
 By the way, you can use one solid/colorway/variegated yarn in making this wrap.
 The choice is yours!

 The Phlox Wrap pattern features some crochet pattern combinations.
-Who would think that simple chain and slip stitches combine with granny stitches and pompom edging will create a beautiful pattern?
+Who would think that simple chain and slip stitches combined with granny stitches and pompom edging will create a beautiful pattern?
 Well, I never thought of it until I tried it.
 I love this process of trial and error.
-It gives me the ability to construct something simple and turned it into something wonderful.
+It gives me the ability to construct something simple and turns it into something wonderful.